 We encourage all former foster youth to participate in the “I am a Foster Leader” campaign.
-In addition to being utilized to communicate the importance of being involved in the Connect 20 Partnership, these slides will be used to inspire hope in the lives of foster youth and foster youth advocates.
 Those being featured on “I am a Foster Leader” slides must affirm commitment to the Foster Leaders Code of Leadership.

 At the time when the concept of Foster Leaders was first being envisioned, the foster care story had traditionally centered around the negative outcomes of foster youth.
 Even though these outcomes shed light on the inability of a systemized environment to raise our nation’s children and place a reasonable amount of urgency behind becoming a positive influence in the lives of foster youth, they do not come close to telling the entire foster care story.
 Communicating these outcomes without showcasing the resilience and potential of the foster youth often leaves those from foster care stigmatized.
 Consequently, foster youth have a less than hopeful perspective about their future and the public has reservations about becoming foster parents, becoming advocates, or adopting out of foster care.